prathimacode-hub/PyAlgo-Tree/README.md

 Drop me a private message, if this project enriched your skills better and made you progress in building up your own projects in python.
 Any queries, feel free to ask.
 I would be happy to assist you.

+If you worked on or want to initiate a your script and share it with the world, you can do that here.
+Go through the contributing guidelines in [CONTRIBUTING_GUIDELINES](https://github.com/prathimacode-hub/PyAlgo-Tree/blob/main/CONTRIBUTING_GUIDELINES.md)👩‍💻

+When raising an issue, do make sure to mention the kind of script, project title, short description of the project and what it does and the purpose of it.
+As a good practice, always link the issue number with pull request. (#issue number : Give this details when you raise a PR).

+Subsequently, also go through the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## 💡 Table Of Contents

 - [Algebra](https://github.com/prathimacode-hub/PyAlgo-Tree/tree/main/Algebra)